-Another alternative recently considered as one of the most promising, is the use of X-ray optics based on commercially available silicon wafers manufactured mainly for purposes of semiconductor industry.
+Another alternative is the use of X-ray optics based on commercially available silicon wafers manufactured mainly for purposes of semiconductor industry.
 Silicon is relatively light (volume density 2.3 g cm-3) and already during the manufacture process it is lapped and polished (either on one or on both sides) to very fine smoothness (better than few 0.1 nm) and thickness homogeneity (of the order of 1 micrometer).

-There exists several X-ray optics arrangements with use of Si wafers.
-Our approach is based on two steps, namely (i) on development if dedicated Si wafers with properties optimised for the use in space X-ray telescopes and (ii) on precise shaping the wafers into optical surfaces.
+Our approach is based on two steps, namely (i) on development if dedicated Si wafers with properties optimized for the use in space X-ray telescopes and (ii) on precise shaping the wafers into optical surfaces.
 The stacking to achieve nested arrays is performed after the wafers have been shaped.

-In order to achieve the very high accuracy required by future large space X-ray telescope experiments like ESA/NASA/JAXA IXO, the parameters of the Si wafers have to be optimized (for application in X-ray optics) already at the production stage.
+In order to achieve the very high accuracy required by future large space X-ray telescope experiments like ESA ATHENA, the parameters of the Si wafers have to be optimized (for application in X-ray optics) already at the production stage.
 This is why we have established and developed a multidisciplinary working group including specialists from the development department of Si wafer industry with the goal to design and manufacture Si wafers with improved parameters (mostly flatness) optimized for application in X-ray telescopes.

-The flatness (in the sense of the deviation of the upper surface of a free standing Si wafer from a plane) of commercially available Si wafers was however found not to be optimal for use in high-quality (order of arces angular resolutions) X-ray optics.
+The flatness (in the sense of the deviation of the upper surface of a free standing Si wafer from a plane) of commercially available Si wafers was however found not to be optimal for use in high-quality (order of arcsec angular resolutions) X-ray optics.
 The most of Si wafers show deviations from the plane of order of few tens of microns.
 After modifying the technology process during the Si wafer manufacture, we were able to reduce this value to less than few microns.
 Also the thickness homogeneity was improved about 5 times if compared to standard products [15].
 In collaboration with the manufacturer, further steps are planned to improve the flatness (deviation from an ideal plane) and the thickness homogeneity of Si wafers.
+In addition, the shape accuracy can be essentially improved by application of active optics methods [15].